 Why I have a thing about Wallpaper

-Well, I'm certainly by no means an expert, I read about the latest trends and promptly ignore them, because I have never decorated by trend, my home is a reflection of my personality which does not change with the seasons (okay I do get grumpier in winter, but who doesn't?), so I choose paper I love, that "speaks" to me and where I feel like I can incorporate it into my home, amongst all the things I already have.
+Since my home is a reflection of my personality which does not change with the seasons, I tend to choose paper I love, that "speaks" to me and where I feel like I can incorporate it into my home, amongst all the things I already have.

-If I were decorating from scratch, I might choose differently, but when you already have furniture and the bones of the room in place, it is very unlikely that you or I would have the money to start again, therefore in the "real world" its about finding something that works for you in the scheme that you have.
+If I were decorating from scratch, I might choose differently, but when you already have furniture and the bones of the room in place, it is very unlikely that you or I would have the money to start again, therefore in the "real world" its about finding something that works for you in the scheme that you have and I talk about some of the thought process behind that here.

 I have wallpaper in every room in my house, just about.
 I use it to add texture and pattern to my room schemes, or colour, sometimes to lift a room, especially as I lean to the dark side.